Rohan Ricketts

-Rohan Anthony Ricketts (born 22 December 1982) is an English professional footballer who plays for Unionville Milliken SC of League1 Ontario.
+Rohan Anthony Ricketts (born 22 December 1982) is an English former professional footballer.

 Club career

 Arsenal

 Ricketts started out with Arsenal, with whom he won the FA Youth Cup in 2000 and 2001.
 He made one appearance for them, in the League Cup, against Manchester United.

 Tottenham Hotspur

 In 2002, he made the unusual step of joining Arsenal's rivals Tottenham Hotspur, and became just the fourth player to make the switch from Arsenal to Tottenham Hotspur and only the twelfth to appear for both sides since their formation.